Lavender Class Homework – Set: 20.4.18 Due 25.4.18

 This week, if the children choose to, we have included an audition homework for our Year 5/6 production of Oliver!
 If the children would like to audition they will need to perform an acting audition, singing audition and dancing audition using the words and songs provided in the attached letter.

 Lavender Class Homework – Set: 23.2.18 Due 28.2.18

-Please find below a copy of the homework over half term.
+Please find below a copy of the homework.
 The children have been given 3 pieces of homework; spellings, science and maths.
 This week the children have chosen their spellings based on words they have spelt incorrectly in their writing in school from the Year 5 spelling list.
 Therefore I have added the Year 5 spelling list below.
 Page 2 is the only maths worksheet that needs to be completed.